 Trail Etiquette Rules Every Mountain Biker Should Know

-When encountering hikers, reduce your speed well in advance and announce your presence with a friendly greeting or bell.
-Give them time to step aside or acknowledge you before passing.
-If the trail is narrow, be prepared to stop completely and let them pass first.
+When you come up on hikers, reduce your speed well before you reach them and announce yourself with a friendly call or a bell.
+Something as simple as “hey, coming up behind you!” works perfectly.
+Give them a second to register your presence and step aside before you try to pass.
+If the trail is narrow, be ready to stop completely and let them go by first.
+A few seconds of patience goes a long way toward keeping hikers from hating mountain bikers.

 Staying on Designated Trails

 If a trail is closed for maintenance or seasonal restrictions, respect the closure.
-Riding on closed trails can undo restoration work and result in extended closures or permanent bans on bicycle access.
+I know it’s frustrating to drive out to a trailhead and find a “closed” sign, but riding on closed trails undoes restoration work and can result in extended closures or permanent bicycle bans.
+The short-term convenience isn’t worth the long-term consequences for all riders.

 Passing Etiquette

-When you need to pass another rider or trail user, communication is essential.
-Announce your intention to pass clearly by saying something like “passing on your left” or using a bell.
-Wait for acknowledgment before overtaking.
+When you need to pass another rider or trail user, clear communication makes everything smoother.
+Announce your intention to pass by saying something like “passing on your left” or give a couple rings of a bell.
+Wait for them to acknowledge you before you actually overtake.
+Don’t just blast by someone at full speed — it startles people and it’s rude.

 Respect wildlife by giving animals space and not chasing or approaching them.
-Keep noise levels reasonable and avoid disturbing nesting areas or sensitive habitats.
+Keep your noise level reasonable and be aware of nesting areas and sensitive habitats in the areas where you ride.
+The trails run through their home, not the other way around.

 Night Riding Considerations

-Ride more conservatively at night since visibility is limited and reaction times are longer.
-Stick to familiar trails where you know the terrain and potential hazards.
-Be aware that nocturnal wildlife may be more active and could appear on the trail unexpectedly.
+Ride more conservatively at night than you would in daylight.
+Your visibility is limited, your reaction time is longer, and obstacles appear in your light beam with less warning than you think.
+Stick to trails you know well where the terrain and hazards are already familiar.
+Also keep in mind that nocturnal wildlife may be active and could appear on the trail suddenly — deer, raccoons, skunks, all of them.

-Some trail systems restrict night riding to specific areas or prohibit it entirely.
-Always verify that night riding is permitted before heading out after dark.
+Some trail systems restrict night riding to specific zones or ban it entirely.
+Always verify that night riding is allowed before you head out after dark.
+Getting caught riding a closed-at-night trail is a bad look for all mountain bikers.

 Group Riding Etiquette

-Space yourselves appropriately on the trail to allow other users to pass between riders rather than waiting for the entire group.
-Designate a sweep rider to stay at the back and ensure no one gets left behind or lost.
+Space yourselves out on the trail so that other users can pass between riders rather than having to wait for your entire group to go by.
+Designate someone as the sweep rider to hang at the back and make sure nobody gets dropped or lost at intersections.

-When stopped, move completely off the trail.
-Avoid blocking intersections or popular gathering spots.
-If your group needs an extended break, find a durable surface away from the main path where you will not impede traffic.
+When your group stops for a break, move completely off the trail surface.
+Don’t block intersections or congregate at popular gathering spots.
+If you need an extended stop, find a durable surface — rock, packed dirt, an established clearing — away from the main path where you won’t block traffic or damage vegetation.

-By following these guidelines, mountain bikers demonstrate respect for the trails, other users, and the natural environment.
-Good etiquette protects our access to public lands and ensures that the sport remains welcoming for riders of all abilities.
-The reputation of mountain biking depends on the behavior of each individual rider, so lead by example every time you hit the trail.
+By sticking to these guidelines, we demonstrate respect for the trails, for other users, and for the natural spaces we get to ride through.
+Good etiquette directly protects our access to public lands and keeps the sport welcoming for riders of all abilities.
+The reputation of mountain biking in any given community ultimately comes down to the behavior of individual riders, so lead by example every single time you clip in.
+I’ve seen entire trail networks nearly get closed because of a handful of bad actors.
+Don’t be that rider.

 Tyler Reed